JasonShin/sqlx-ts/README.md

 - [ ] Support for MySQL, SQLite and possibly mssql
 - [ ] Run sqlx-tx-core multi-threaded and check multiple files at once
+  - [ ] at this point we should try bench-marking performance difference
 - [ ] Support for multiple database connections to difference DBs at once

 ##### Phase 4